LEADING OFF: Kershaw, Strasburg ailing; Cubs get boost

 AILING ALL OVER

 Star pitchers Clayton Kershaw of the Dodgers and Stephen Strasburg of the Nationals are recovering after getting injured Sunday, as is Cardinals on-base machine Matt Carpenter.
 Kershaw is headed to the disabled list with another back injury, this time suffering from tightness in the lower right side.
-Strasburg, meanwhile, says he hasn't felt right since the All-Star break because of " achiness " in his forearm — he left after two innings Sunday to hopefully "nip it in the bud now."
-Carpenter is dealing with right quad tightness , and it was unclear if he'd be ready for St. Louis' game against Colorado.
+Strasburg, meanwhile, says he hasn't felt right since the All-Star break because of "achiness" in his forearm — he left after two innings Sunday to hopefully "nip it in the bud now."
+Carpenter is dealing with right quad tightness and is considered day to day.

 HERE HE COMES